Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 ===========================================================================================================================================================
 Quick how to
 ===========================================================================================================================================================
-While exploring submaps press SQUARE or key C to open the DraMod Menu.
+While exploring submaps press R3 or key C to open the DraMod Menu.
 More information on the DraMod Menu can be found below.
-While exploring submaps press SELECT or key V to open the DraMod Achievements screen.
+While exploring submaps press L3 or key V to open the DraMod Achievements screen.
 Press UP or DOWN in battle to open the secondary battle menu to activate character abilities.

 ===========================================================================================================================================================